 I’d like to tell you a little bit about myself.
-I have been married to James for over twenty three years and we have been blessed with three lovely children.
+I have been married to James for over twenty four years and we have been blessed with three lovely children.
 Our eldest, Alice, served as the Shul’s Youth representative for some time but gave the role up when she embarked on her B.S.C last year.
 I am a qualified primary school teacher, have a MA in children’s literature & was the assistant head at a Newham school for many years.
-James & I now run our independent children’s bookshop, The Chicken & Frog (kosher chicken of course) in Brentwood.
+I now run our independent children’s bookshop and tuition centre, The Chicken & Frog (kosher chicken of course) in Brentwood.
 We have an after school tuition centre based at the shop, these days my teaching is in the form of tuition at the centre.
 All in all, I’m pretty busy most of the time!

 Our Hebrew name of Tikvah Chadasha (New Hope) is perfect, as my hope is that it will continue to be a place for all Jewish people and their families (Jewish or not) to come together and celebrate our cultural heritage.

 Hello everyone, my name is Geoff, I am retired living with my wife Judith.
 We have two children & 6 grand children.
 We were founder members of Bet Tikvah synagogue in Barkingside & moved to Tikvah Chadasha as founder members 2009.

 When I initially joined the council, my idea featured on this site as to take a back seat, simply make up the numbers and continue with the role I had fallen into as “Official Shul photographer” You can no doubt see from my current role how well that went!